beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/lower-level.md

 We don't recommend writing your own unless you're confident you understand the topics below and are trying to solve one of the two problems listed above.

+!!! warning "Low Level Usage"
+    The systems described here are used by various environments the Beamable SDK runs in: PIE, Editor, Dedicated Server Builds and regular game builds.
+Their code is pretty heavily commented; so, feel free to read it and figure things out that way.

 The lowest layer of systems are shared between the SDK's UE Editor integration and the SDK's Runtime integration:

 - `UBeamUserSlots`: As explained at the start of this document, tracks multiple local signed-in users (for local co-op cases).